 - For a complete list of the above items, see the attached CV for details.
 His recent keynote presentations (IEEE CloudCom2011 , IEEE UCC2011 and, Award-winning speech Cloudcom 2012) .

 - For old personal webpage, please visit here.
-Clip here his most cited papers and most recent keynote presentations 1 2.
+Clip here his most cited papers , most recent keynote for invited presentations and papers:

 Contact:Prof. Kai Hwang